 This assessment reviews the safety of 12 Salvia officinalis (sage)-derived ingredients as used in cosmetic formulations.
-The Panel concluded that the data are sufficient for determining the safety of 6 ingredients, i.e., those ingredients mainly derived from the leaves and the oil, due to negative human irritation and sensitization data for these ingredients.
+The Panel concluded that the data are sufficient for determining the safety of 6 ingredients, i.e., those ingredients derived from the leaves and the oil, due to negative human irritation and sensitization data for these ingredients.
 The Panel, alternately, discussed that additional data would be needed to determine the safety of the remaining 6 ingredients that are derived from the whole plant, flowers, stems, and roots.
 Specifically, the Panel acknowledged the need for a 28-day dermal toxicity study of Salvia Officinalis (Sage) Flower/Leaf/Stem Extract, Salvia Officinalis (Sage) Root Extract, or the whole plant; dependent on the results of that study, additional toxicity data may be needed.

 The Panel noted the GRAS status and historical food uses of Salvia officinalis (sage)-derived ingredients, especially Salvia officinalis leaves, and agreed that systemic exposures from food would be much higher than those from cosmetic use.
 Additionally, the Panel was reassured by the 250 mg/kg/d NOAEL seen in an 8-wk study of rats orally dosed with Salvia officinalis oil.
-Furthermore, the Panel acknowledged the negative human irritation and sensitization data for leaf-derived ingredients, which provided reassurance of the safety of these ingredients because Salvia officinalis leaves are the most constituent-rich ingredients, and therefore, would contain the highest levels of potential sensitizers.
+The Panel also acknowledged negative human irritation and sensitization data for leaf-derived and oil ingredients, which further supports the safety of these ingredients.

 Because final product formulations may contain multiple botanicals, each possibly containing similar constituents of concern, formulators are advised to be aware of these constituents and to avoid reaching levels that may be hazardous to consumers.
-For Salvia officinalis (sage)-derived ingredients, the Panel was concerned about the presence of terpenes/terpenoids in cosmetics, which have dermal sensitization potential.
+For Salvia officinalis (sage)-derived ingredients, the Panel was concerned about the presence of terpenes/ terpenoids in cosmetics, which have dermal sensitization potential.
 Therefore, when formulating products, manufacturers should avoid reaching levels of plant constituents that may cause sensitization or other adverse health effects.